killumslow/Open-Social-Diversity-Initiative/content/culture.md

   open to employees
   third party evaulation

-## ways to establish and maintain organizational culture
+## Ways to establish and maintain organizational culture

 1. evalute current culture
 2. create transition plan to accomodate D&I initiatives
-3. transition
+3. execute transition plan
 4. post transition engagement
-5. create reevulation methods to identify problems and succsesses
+5. create reevaluation methods to identify problems and succsesses
+6. feedback gap areas/outcomes into new transition plan and execution

 responsibilities of all employees